wp-plugins/advertising-manager/readme.txt

 As a general rule the version X.Y.Z increments Z with bugfixes, Y with additional features, and X with major overhaul.

+* **3.4** New architecture - less space, more efficient code.
+Tons of ad network bug fixes.
+Added plugin design, and new ad serving engine.
+* **3.3.18** Added ability to suppress widget formatting on ads, fixed issue with PHP_INT_MAX on versions of PHP before 4.4.
+* **3.3.17** Fixed a bug with widget display, updated all language files, fixed a bug with Ozh plugin
+* **3.3.16** Added functionality around reverting to older versions of adsensem, fixed a bug with 0 weight ads, fixed a bug displaying ID rather than name for post ads
+* **3.3.15** Fixed small bug in upgrade script, added counter support to widgets
+* **3.3.14** Only enable Advertising Manager when Adsense Manager is disabled
+* **3.3.13** Fixed a notice error in WP 2.6, added a small script which removes a notice set by adsense manager
+* **3.3.12** Fixed error when using Advertising Manager as a widget
+* **3.3.11** Added 'advman' to all variables which reside in the wordpress scope, to ensure that they do not stomp on other plugins
 * **3.3.10** Added Chitika support, added counter support, fixed regex for ad in posts
 * **3.3.9** Public beta - rotating ads, Adify support, much bug fixing and code restructuring
 * **3.3.4** First alpha version that is separate from Adsense Manager